kcl-ddh/digipal/digipal_text/static/digipal_text/viewer/panelset/README.md

 '/digipal/manuscripts/ITEMPART_ID/texts/CONTENT_TYPE/LOC_TYPE/LOCATION/'
 e.g. '/digipal/manuscripts/1/texts/translation/locus/2r/'

-The content returned can be more than the requested location but not less.
-A fragment of the content can also be addressed by specifying the __SUBLOCATION__.
-For instance a person name in the current text/image.

-A Panel can reframe its content to display the desired sublocation (e.g. scrolling, highlight, panning and zooming).

 You can create your own location types if you wish.

 Special location types:
 * __whole__: the whole content (e.g. the entire text)
 * __default__: let server decide an initial location type and location for the user
 * __sync__: a way to sync the panel with another content type.
 The location of that panel is the content type to sync with. e.g. /image/sync/transcription/ means that the image panel is synced with the transcription.

+### Selected and Content locations

+It is important to understand the distinction between the __selected location__ and the __content location__.
+The selected location is displayed in the location drop downs at the top of a panel.
+Say, if you select 'entry', '2a3' in the dropdown of your image panel, it will request those to the server.
+Which will return image and 'locus', '2r' because entry 2a3 is found on that image.
+The panel will still show 'entry', '2a3' but, internally, the panel knows that the content location is actually 'locus', '2r'.

+This distinction also applies to sync'ed panels.

+Panel.loadedAddress stores the content location, whereas Panel.getLocationType() and Panel.getLocation()
+return the selected location.

+### Sub-location

+The content returned can be more than the requested location but not less.
+A fragment of the content can also be addressed by specifying the __SUBLOCATION__.
+For instance a person name in the current text/image.

+A Panel can reframe its content to display the desired sublocation (e.g. scrolling, highlight, panning and zooming).

 State
 -----